Feynman Categories: Graph Glossary

-\begin{ex} An {\em aggregate of corollas} or aggregate for short is a finite disjoint union of corollas, that is, a graph with no edges.

-Notice that if one looks at $X=\amalg_{v\in I} \ast_{S_v}$ for some finite index set $I$ and finite sets of flags $S_v$, then the set of flags is automatically the disjoint union of the sets $S_v$.
-We will referring to specific elements in this disjoint union by their pre-image, that is just say $s\in F(X)$. \end{ex}
+\begin{ex} An {\em aggregate of corollas} or aggregate for short is a finite disjoint union of corollas, or equivalently, a graph with no edges.
+In an aggregate $X=\amalg_{v\in I} \ast_{S_v}$, the set of flags is automatically the disjoint union of the sets $S_v$.
+We will refer to specific elements in this disjoint union by their pre-image and just write $s\in F(X)$. \end{ex}